cmsolson75/ResNet/README.md

-Here's the updated `README.md` with **hyperparameter sweeps moved to the last task** as requested:

----

 # ResNet: Paper-Accurate Implementation with Modern Tools

 This project implements ResNet (and PlainNet) as described in [He et al. (2015)](https://arxiv.org/abs/1512.03385).
 It uses **PyTorch Lightning**, **Hydra**, and **W\&B** to train models on **ImageNet (via WebDataset)** and replicate original CIFAR-10/CIFAR-100 experiments, including **intermediate activation analysis**.